Gervaise Henry

 Joseph DB, Henry GH, Malewska A, Reese JC, Mauck RJ, Gahan JC, Hutchinson RC, Mohler JL, Roehrborn CG, Strand DW

-Benign prostatic hyperplasia (BPH) is a non-malignant expansion of peri-urethral prostate tissue that affects half of men by age 50aging men.
-Patients with enlarged prostates are treated with 5-alpha reductase inhibitors (5ARIs) are used as a frontline therapy for BPH andto shrink prostate volume by blocking the conversion of testosterone to dihydrotestosterone (DHT).
-Low DHT levels elicit apoptosis of prostate secretory luminal cells and epithelial atrophyluminal epithelial apoptosis, but the histologic response to 5ARI treatment is often heterogeneous and lower urinary tract symptoms often persist, requiring surgical intervention.
+Benign prostatic hyperplasia (BPH) is a non-malignant expansion of peri-urethral prostate tissue that affects half of aging men.
+5-alpha reductase inhibitors (5ARIs) are used as a frontline therapy for BPH to shrink prostate volume by blocking the conversion of testosterone to dihydrotestosterone (DHT).
+Low DHT levels elicit luminal epithelial apoptosis, but the histologic response to 5ARI treatment is often heterogeneous and lower urinary tract symptoms often persist, requiring surgical intervention.
 We used two spatial transcriptomics profiling approaches to characterize gene expression changes across histologically normal and atrophied regions in prostates from 5ARI-treated men.
-OUsing objective profiling with using the Visium spatial gene expression platform, we foundshowed that atrophied acini from 5ARI treated patients with decreased epithelial infolding and reduced lumen size were high in a club-cell gene signature in 5ARI treated patientshad increased club cell gene expression.
-The spectrum of morphological atrophy changes in prostate acini from 5ARI treated patients ending with atrophy correlated with reduced androgen receptor signaling and increased expression of urethral club cell genes including LTF, PIGR, OLFM4, SCGB1A1 and SCGB3A1.
+Using the Visium spatial gene expression platform, we showed that atrophied acini from 5ARI-treated patients with decreased epithelial infolding and reduced lumen size had increased club cell gene expression.
+The spectrum of morphological atrophy changes in prostate acini from 5ARI-treated patients correlated with reduced androgen receptor signaling and increased expression of urethral club cell genes including LTF, PIGR, OLFM4, SCGB1A1, and SCGB3A1.
 Prostate luminal cells within atrophied acini also adapted to low DHT conditions by increasing NF-κB signaling and anti-apoptotic BCL2 expression, which may explain their survival.
-Using nanoString GeoMx digital spatial profiling, we confirmed that histologically atrophied acini with expressing SCGB3A1 expression displayed higher levels of club cell markers compared to histologically normal, NKX3-1 expressing+ regions that retained prostate identity.
-In addition, club-like cells within regions of 5ARI induced prostate atrophy closely resembled club cells from the urethral epithelium.
+Using nanoString GeoMx digital spatial profiling, we confirmed that histologically atrophied acini expressing SCGB3A1 displayed higher levels of club cell markers compared to histologically normal, NKX3-1+ regions that retained prostate identity.
+In addition, club-like cells within regions of 5ARI-induced prostate atrophy closely resembled club cells from the urethral epithelium.
 A comparison of histologically normal regions from untreated men and histologically normal regions from 5ARI-treated men revealed only few transcriptional differences, highlighting the mixed response to 5ARI treatment where some acini are unaffected.
-Our Together, our results describe a heterogeneous response to 5ARI treatment where some epithelial regions undergo an epithelial adaptation of from a prostate secretory luminal cells to a club cell-like state in response to 5ARI treatment.
+Together, our results describe a heterogeneous response to 5ARI treatment where some epithelial regions undergo an epithelial adaptation from a prostate secretory luminal cell to a club cell-like state.

 December 2021